Feasibility study of measuring $b\to s\gamma$ photon polarisation in $D^0\rightarrow K_1(1270)^- e^+\nu_e$ at STCF: Event section and anasysis

 The signal yields in each $\cos\theta_K$ and $\cos\theta_l$ interval corrected by the signal reconstruction efficiency are fitted with a polynomial function~\cite{papNovelMethod}

 where the $d_{\pm}$ are the angular coefficients, defined as:

-The coefficients $c_{\pm}$ and $c_0$ correspond to the nonperturbative amplitudes for D decays into $K_1$ with transverse and longitudinal polarisation, respectively.
+The coefficients $c_{\pm}$ and $c_0$ correspond to the nonperturbative amplitudes for $D$ decays into $K_1$ with transverse and longitudinal polarisations, respectively.
 The ratio of up-down asymmetry $A_{\rm UD}^{'}$ can be extracted directly.
 Besides, the fraction of longitudinal polarisation $\frac{|c_0|^2}{|c_0|^2+|c_+|^2+|c_-|^2}$ can be derived from the fitted $d_{\pm}$ values.
 Form factor calculations based on different approaches such as covariant light-front quark model(LFQM) and light-cone QCD sum rules(LCSR) obtain the different results significantly.~\cite{papAudFFWangWei, papSemileptonicLCSR}.

 The possibility of some events migrating from a bin to its neighbor caused by the detection resolution is considered by calculating the full width at half maximum(FWHM) of cos$\theta_{l}$ and cos$\theta_K$, respectively.
-The value of FWHM is 0.115 and 0.05, which indicates that the bin migration effects could be largely ignored in each bin with width of 0.5.
+The value of FWHM is 0.115 and 0.05, which indicates that the bin migration effects can be ignored, due to the larger bin width of 0.5.

 A 2-D $\chi^2$ fit to the $\cos\theta_l$ and $\cos\theta_K$ distributions allows to extract $A_{\rm UD}^{'}$, and the fit projections are shown in Figure~\ref{angular_fit}.
 The statistical sensitivity of $A_{\rm UD}^{'}$ based on 1 ab$^{-1}$ MC sample is thus determined to be in the order of 1.8$\times$10$^{-2}$.
 As a cross-check, $A_{\rm UD}^{'}$ is also determined with a counting method according to Eq.~\ref{Audp} and the corresponding result is compatible with the angular fit method.
 However, the angular fit method yields a more precise result on $A_{\rm UD}^{'}$ and is taken as the nominal result.